 Can I get benefits if my situation changed and I am now eligible even though I was not before?
 You can go to your local Medicaid or SNAP office and reapply if you have just become eligible, even if you were not eligible before.

-If I do not reside in the household, can the department investigation still say that I do?
-If a person does not reside in the same household, he can still be considered by the Medicaid administration to be a part of the household and will be a target of a Medicaid and SNAP investigation process.
-We see the person not residing in the household receiving a letter from the HRA as well.
-There is an uphill battle ahead if he is
+If a person does not reside in the household, can the department investigation still say that they do?
+Even if you claim that a person does not reside in the household, the Human Resource Administration Bureau of Fraud Investigation administration can still consider them to be a part of the household and target them as a part of the Medicaid and SNAP investigation process.
+We often see a person not listed as part of the household receiving a letter from the bureau of fraud investigation as well.
+A children’s father is considered to be a part of the household often just by virtue of being the father, and often with the following additional factors:

 - married to the mother of the children